Port Townsend Washington

 This female entity likes to sing in the bathroom, in the wee hours of the morning.

-This female entity has created good aromas and bad smells in this room, depending how she likes the people staying in her room, and what mood she finds herself feeling.
+She has created good and bad smells in this room, depending on how she likes the people staying there, and what mood she finds herself feeling.

 Perhaps Father Murphy or Charles Eisenbeis isn’t too pleased to see his chapel being used as a dining/event area.

-Glasses that have been set up on the tables, have been found to be turned upside down.
+Glasses that have been set up on the tables have been found turned upside down.